Neil Pappalardo: MUMPS

 The project at Massachusetts General Hospital would become the MGH Utility Multi-Programming System (MUMPS) and later the Meditech Interpretive Information System (MIIS), developed between 1964 and 1971.
-Papplardo is credited with co-development alongside Barnett, Robert Greenes, and Curt Marble.
+Pappalardo was credited with co-development alongside Barnett, Robert Greenes, and Curt Marble.
 The MUMPS programming language was supported with a grant from the National Center for Health Services Research and a contract from the National Institutes of Health (NIH).

 MEDITECH

 Pappalardo cofounded MEDITECH (originally Medical Information Technology Inc.) in 1968 with Barnett, Marble, Morton Ruderman, and Jerome Grossman and opened for business in the August 1969.
 The company's first headquarters were located in East Cambridge, Massachusetts; they moved to Westwood, Massachusetts in 1983.
 Pappalardo served as CEO and President until 1994, when he became Chairman.
-As of 2023, Pappalardo serves as founder, chairman, and board member.
+As of 2023, Pappalardo served as founder, chairman, and board member.

-Personal life
+Personal life and death

-Pappalardo lives in Boston, Massachusetts with his wife, Jane.
+Pappalardo lived in Boston, Massachusetts with his wife, Jane.
 They met during his senior year at MIT, and married in 1964.
-They have four children including Missy, born August 4, 1969, the same day that MEDITECH was launched.
+They have four children including Missy, born August 4, 1969, the same day that Meditech was launched.

-Pappalardo is a life member emeritus of the MIT Corporation.
+Pappalardo was a life member emeritus of the MIT Corporation.

-Since 1999, Pappalardo has supported physicists in MIT's Department of Physics via a postdoctoral research fellowship, the Pappalardo Fellowships in Physics.
+From 1999 until his death, Pappalardo supported physicists in MIT's Department of Physics via a postdoctoral research fellowship, the Pappalardo Fellowships in Physics.

+Pappalardo died on January 27, 2026, at the age of 83.